indoor air quality, residential hvac, hvac maintenance, air conditioner maintenance, commercial hvac, KCR, Framingham MA HVAC

 2) Replace Your HVAC Air Filters

 The air filters attached to your property’s heating and cooling systems play an important role in keeping the indoor air clean and healthy.
 Whenever your residential HVAC system is cycling, those filters trap many airborne pollutants.
-This prevents them from cycling into the HVAC unit and around the house.
+This precaution prevents them from cycling into the HVAC unit and around the house.

 Over time, though, HVAC air filters run out of space to catch contaminant particles.
 When that happens, it makes it much harder for the HVAC system to do its job efficiently and allows many pollutants to circulate throughout the living space.